ARCHER2-HPC/archer2-website/community/events/celebration-of-science-2024.md

 ## Registration and Call for Posters

-We are pleased to announce that the ARCHER2 Celebration of Science will take place on 7th – 8th March 2024 in Edinburgh at South Hall, The University of Edinburgh.
+We are pleased to announce that the ARCHER2 Celebration of Science will take place on the 7th – 8th March 2024 in Edinburgh at South Hall, The University of Edinburgh.

 The event will provide ARCHER2 users with the opportunity to showcase their science achievements on ARCHER2.
 The two-day programme will include a variety of talks from members of the ARCHER2 research consortia and other invited presenters involved in the ARCHER2 service, a poster session and a panel session focusing on preparing the UK science community for future Exascale systems.
 All attendees are welcome to join the drink reception on the evening of the first day.